arthuranacletodias/arthuranacletodias/README.md

 - 🔭 I’m currently working on IBM, I am a bank, commercial and business maintenance technician
 - 🌱 I’m currently a student determined to be a data scientist 👨‍💻
-- ⚡ Fun fact: I love to play soccer, listen music and games.
+- ⚡ Fun fact: I love to play soccer:soccer:, listen music:headphones: and games:video_game:.

 ### Connect with me: